 Stephen conducted research with sources in Bengali, French, Italian and Spanish as well as English.
 He asked how the loss of the thirteen American colonies and the building of a second empire in South Asia changed British identity.
 The central thrust of his analyses was to show how newspapers, particularly through their focus on imperial wars, served as the principal medium through which this altered sense of “British-ness” was constructed.
 While historians recognize the impact newspapers had on political, cultural, and social life in early nineteenth-century Britain, Stephen was the first to use them comprehensively, intelligently and fruitfully.
 He also aspired to touch and teach historians beyond his own field by venturing broader historical interpretations and attempting to capture the “proper form” of representing the past.
 He produced a number of fine articles and was in the process of completing his book manuscript while on leave in 2009-2010 before succumbing to his illness on January 30, 2010.

 With funds from the College and individual contributions from colleagues in History and other departments of the college, the History Department has established the “Stephen Vella Memorial Fund” to commemorate his legacy.
-It will be given as a research grant to an exemplary student to visit archives to complete a senior thesis and/or honors thesis.
+It is given as a research grant to an exemplary student to visit archives to complete a senior thesis and/or honors thesis.